frankwswang/Orbital-adapted-VQE-demo/README.md

 ## References

-[1] Wang, W., & Whitfield, J. D. (2022).
-Basis set generation and optimization in the NISQ era with Quiqbox. jl. arXiv preprint arXiv:2212.04586.
+[1] Wang, W., & Whitfield, J. D. (2023).
+Basis set generation and optimization in the NISQ era with Quiqbox.jl.
+Journal of Chemical Theory and Computation, 19(22), 8032-8052.

 [2] Setia, K., Chen, R., Rice, J. E., Mezzacapo, A., Pistoia, M., & Whitfield, J. D. (2020).
 Reducing qubit requirements for quantum simulations using molecular point group symmetries.
 Journal of Chemical Theory and Computation, 16(10), 6091-6097.